-- You must purchase an approved point-of-sale system, a computer, business stationery, and certain other related items necessary to operate and manage the Kidcreate Studio Business.
+- You must purchase an approved point-of-sale system, computers and iPads, business stationery, and certain other related items necessary to operate and manage the Kidcreate Studio Business.

 - You must spend at least $2,500 on an approved grand opening advertising campaign.

-- You are required to have at least one clean apron per child enrolled in class, two shirts for each part-time employee, and four shirts for each full-time employee.
+- You are required to have at least one clean apron per employee.

-- This estimates the expense you will incur in sending two individuals to the franchisor’s initial training program, including travel expenses.
-The franchisor does not charge a fee for training.
+- This estimates the costs and expenses you will incur in sending two individuals to the franchisor’s initial training program, such as airfare, hotels, and meals.